SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/heroku.md

    4. Click on the **Sumo Logic** add-on to open up a add-on order form.
    5. Choose the **Plan name** and click on the **Submit Order Form** button.

    You will now be able to see the **Sumo Logic** add-on in the **Installed add-ons** section of you app's **Overview** tab.
-Clicking on that add-on redirects to open up a Sumo Logic trail account.
+Clicking on that add-on redirects to open up a Sumo Logic free trail account.
 Fill up the Sumo Logic onboarding form with the relevant details and click on **Get Started** to use Sumo Logic.
 The Sumo Logic add-on for Heroku sets the value of _sourceCategory for your Heroku log data to “heroku”.
 You can now start a [log search](https://help.sumologic.com/docs/search/) with _sourceCategory=“heroku” to see the logs flowing in from Heroku.

+### Collecting Logs via HTTPS Log Drain

+A HTTPS Log Drain can be attached to a Heroku application via the CLI.
+We would first need the URL of a [https logs source](https://help.sumologic.com/docs/send-data/hosted-collectors/http-source/logs-metrics/) on a [hosted collector](https://help.sumologic.com/docs/send-data/hosted-collectors/configure-hosted-collector/) in any type of Sumo Logic account.
+Then, you add an HTTPS drain like so